divarvel/auth-talk/slides.md

 ## Asymmetric cryptography

 <details role="note">
-Only the token emitter needs to know secrets, the rest of the services use public keys
+Only the token emitter needs to know secrets, the rest of the services use public keys. this is capital in a distributed architecture, to limit the blast radius of a service being compromised
 </details>

 ---